Oscar Goodman (basketball): College career

 On January 7, 2025, Goodman enrolled early at the University of Michigan, joining the 2024–25 Wolverines team midseason.
 At the time of his enrollment, he was initially ranked as the 75th overall basketball player in the national class of 2025 by 247Sports.
 That same month, 247Sports switched him to their 2024 recruiting class, ranking him as the No. 101 overall player and No. 93 in the composite ranking.
 Goodman used the season to redshirt and was limited to practice only.
+Goodman debut in the 2025–26 Wolverines season-opening 121–78 victory against Oakland on November 3 with three points.
+One of his most memorable moments of the season was his dunk in the November 25, 2025 Players Era Festival contest against Auburn.
+On February 5, Goodman scored 6 points in a 110-69 victory against Penn State.
+The team won the championship at the 2026 NCAA Division I men's basketball tournament and tied the Big Ten Conference record for single-season wins.
+Goodman is regarded as the second player (men's or women's) from New Zealand to win an NCAA Division I basketball championship (Jack Salt, 2018–19 Virginia Cavaliers).
+Although his ingame playing time was limited, he successfully executed 4 dunks over the course of the season and developed by practicing against the Michigan's front line of Yaxel Lendeborg, Morez Johnson Jr. and Aday Mara.